Skip to main content

 Is the food good at The Leavitt Street Inn & Tavern?

-The honest framing here is that this is a tavern first, and the food question is secondary to that identity.
+The honest framing here is that this is a tavern first, the food question is secondary to that identity.
 Without documented menu details or chef credentials on record, treat the kitchen as a support act rather than a destination.
 If the meal is your priority, Bucktown and neighboring Wicker Park have dedicated dining options worth considering alongside your visit here.

 Does The Leavitt Street Inn & Tavern have outdoor seating?